 - Private health insurance: While Medicare pays for many services, it doesn’t cover everything.
 People with extensive or unique medical needs can purchase a health plan through a private insurance company.
 This is a good option to consider if you have enough disposable income.

 Are you looking to purchase a private health plan?
 You'll need to shop around and compare different insurance companies.
 This will ensure that you get the best possible deal.
 How can you do that without calling every insurance company?
 With QuoteWizard!
-We can help you easily compare quotes for free.
+We can help you easily compare health plans for free.

 Even if you have Medicare, you may want extra coverage.
 There are private health plans designed specifically to work with Medicare.
 These are known as Medigap or Medicare Supplement plans.